patrick-crawford/WEB422-Backup/notes/intro-web-api-security.md

 ```

 With the middleware correctly configured, we can reliably assume that the "body" property of the request (req) will contain the properties and values of the data sent from the AJAX request.

+**NOTE:** We do not yet have a UI to gather user information for registration and validation, so we must make use of an API testing tool such as the [Thunder Client Extension](https://www.thunderclient.io/) to make requests and provide POST data when testing our new routes.

 <br>